Star Odyssey: Plot summary

-In the year 2312, a group of aliens auction off insignificant planets and the winner of the auction for Sol 3 (Earth) is evil despot named Kress.
+In the year 2312, a group of aliens auction off insignificant planets and the winner of the auction for Sol 3 (Earth) is the evil despot Kress.
 He soon flies to "Sol 3" in what is the first contact with beings from another planet for those living there.
 Kress starts gathering humanoid slaves using his robot army to sell them to his evil counterparts.

-Defending "Sol 3" against the new owner is the kindly Professor Maury and his ragtag band of human, one of which wears a Spider-Man t-shirt, and robot friends.
+Defending "Sol 3" against the new owner is the kindly Professor Maury and his ragtag band of humans, one of whom wears a Spider-Man t-shirt, and robot friends.
 Maury and his defenders set out to reclaim the planet from Kress and his cyborg army.
-Their plan is to destroy the metal of the alien ship, called Iridium (or etherium) after discovering its weakness.
+Their plan is to destroy the metal of the alien ship, called Iridium (or etherium), after discovering its weakness.

 After being defeated and retreating from the planet, Kress resells the planet at the space auction for a profit.

 Production

-Star Odyssey is one of the four low-budget Italian space opera movies produced in the wake of Star Wars by Italian director Alfonso Brescia (under the pseudonym Al Bradley).
-This is the fourth and final film in Alfonso Brescia's sci-fi series, with the others being Cosmos: War of the Planets (a.k.a.
-Year Zero War in Space), Battle of the Stars (a.k.a.
-Battle in Interstellar Space), and War of the Robots (a.k.a.
-Reactor).
+Star Odyssey is one of five low-budget Italian space opera films produced by director Alfonso Brescia (under the pseudonym Al Bradley) in the wake of the success of Star Wars.
+It is the fourth installment in the cycle, following Cosmos: War of the Planets (1977), Battle of the Stars (1978), and War of the Robots (1978).

-The film re-uses many of the effects and costumes from War of the Robots.
-"Popular Mechanics" noted the "light-sabers" were cardboard swords painted with fluorescent paint.
-"Worst Movies Ever Made" found the effects to be laughable and the story confused at best.
+The production heavily re-used miniature effects, models, and costumes from Brescia's previous feature, War of the Robots.
+To save costs, the film utilized low-budget props; a review in Popular Mechanics noted that the "light-sabers" featured in the film were merely cardboard swords coated with fluorescent paint.

+Reception

+The film received highly negative reviews for its technical quality.
+Bill Gordon of Worst Movies Ever Made found the special effects poor and characterized the narrative structure as confusing.
+Similarly, Popular Mechanics dismissed the film as a "dreadful trashpile", while TechRadar described it as alternating between "insufferable or hilariously bad" depending on the viewer's mindset.